ThomasHFWright/kippy-homeassistant/README.md

 A Home Assistant HACS integration for Kippy pet trackers.

 Device trackers created by this integration are prefixed with `Kippy` and your pet's name (for example, `Kippy Tilly`).
+If the Kippy service provides a profile picture for your pet, it will be shown on the device tracker.

 ## Installation